axibase/atsd/rule-engine/window.md

 `CANCEL` is the initial status assigned to new windows.
 The `CANCEL` status is also assigned to the window when the condition changes from `true` to `false` or when the window is destroyed on rule modification.

-Windows in `CANCEL` status do not trigger _repeat_ actions upon subsequent `false` evaluations.
+Windows in `CANCEL` status do not trigger `repeat` actions upon subsequent `false` evaluations.
 Such behavior can be emulated by creating a rule with a negated expression which returns `true` instead of `false` for the same condition.

-A window may assume the `CANCEL` status when the condition changes from `true` to `false` as well as when the rule is modified, deleted, or the database is orderly shutdown. `On Cancel` triggers are not invoked, even if enabled, when the rule is modified/deleted or in case of shutdown.
+A window assumes the `CANCEL` status when the condition changes from `true` to `false` as well as when the rule is modified, deleted, or the database is orderly shutdown. `On Cancel` triggers are not invoked, even if enabled, when the rule is modified/deleted or in case of shutdown.
 This behavior is controlled with `cancel.on.rule.change` server property.

 ## Life Cycle